GiuMangiaracina/Thesis/README.md

 At any time, to login within each of the containers, type in the terminal the following command : ```docker exec -it sparkN bash```, substituting the value of N with the target container name (1, 2, 3, ..).
 To login simultaneously into the three containers, execute the start_bash_win.cmd or start_bash.sh program.

+To verify in which containers you are, just type ``` ls ``` and verify the presence of an empty file among the files in the directory named 'SPARK N.txt', in which the N identifies the ID of the application.

 ### minIO server setup
 1. Browse to 'http://127.0.0.1:9000', and login into minIO server instance using the following credentials:
 - username = minio ;